From the digital data revolution to digital health and digital economy toward a digital society: Pervasiveness of Artificial Intelligence: Discussion

 \section{Discussion}

 The above presentation discussed the individual fields separately and focused mainly on their core components.
 Despite this, one could already recognize that there are many commonalities among the different fields and approaches.
-For this reason, in the following we focus on common aspects shared by these fields.
-Furthermore, we present our arguments in an AI-centric way.
+For this reason, in the following we focus on common aspects shared by these fields presented in an AI-centric way.